chipjarred/MacMenuBar/README.md

 # MacMenuBar

 Are you writing a macOS application using SwiftUI?
-Do wish you could work with the menu bar (aka "main menu") like you do your SwiftUI views?
-Now you can!
+Do wish you could programmatically create and work with the menu bar (aka "main menu") like you do your SwiftUI views?

+SwiftUI makes creating views programmatically simple, but it's focus on iOS shows when you use it to create a macOS app.
+Menu handling is a big part of that defiiciency.
+No doubt, Apple will improve that over time, but for now you're stuck with the same `AppKit` menu API as in a normal Cocoa app, only it's less obvious how to  interact with it from SwiftUI.
+Want to disable a menu, or change it's title?
+You have to hunt it down in `NSWindow.shared.mainMenu`.
+Programmatically creating your main menu with `AppKit` at least gives you a chance to store references to your menus for easy access, but it's a headache too.

+I wanted to build my app's menu the same declarative way I build SwiftUI views.
+I wanted it to dynamically update and respond in same sort of way SwiftUI views do.
+Those are the problems `MacMenuBar` aims to solve.

 Let's dive directly into how to use it.